 I would even take along a miniature one, for when it is necessary to get closer to the ground.
 So you also need a plastic ground sheet and rubber boots, as it does get a bit boggy in those places.

 When the Fungi come up through the mulchy ground they tend to bring up half the forest floor with them, so a small pair of plastic tweezers or scissors are ideal for tidying them up a bit before taking their photograph.

 But do it with great care, they can be very delicate.

-As for lighting, on-camera flash will work okay sometimes if it is diffused in some way, but a secondary light, such as a slave flash, placed to cover the side or rear, can give an added 3 dimensional appearance to your subjects.
+As for lighting, the on-camera flash will work okay sometimes if it is diffused in some way, but a secondary light, such as a slave flash, placed to cover the side or rear, can give an added 3-dimensional appearance to your subjects.

 If the Fungi you are photographing are on the forest floor, they are often attached to a piece of woody litter just under the surface and can be carefully extricated and placed in a sunny spot so they can be photographed more easily.
 But be sure and return them to how and where they were when you found them.
 If you set them on a log or large rock, you can then get underneath and shoot up from down below.
 Giving them a taller appearance with the shapes and textures of their undersides showing.